loveencounterflow/bvfs/README.md

 * Driver `sqlite-fs` (\~5,800_000 bytes) compiled for Linux 6.8 on AMD64 included but may have to be recompiled from sources for other architectures or kernel versions.

+## Adaptation of the SQLiteFS Driver

 * Original source has been adapted (in [my version of SQLiteFS](https://github.com/loveencounterflow/sqlitefs)) for the purposes of development and distribution; as such, it is compatible with the original version which may be used where preferrable.

-  * *Changes* to SQLiteFS (see also Addtions, below) include:
+* *Changes* include:

   * All `atime` values have been set to always use UNIX epoch (Thursday, 1.
 January 1970 00:00:00;
     timestamp zero) to avoid the act of merely *reading* a file to be recorded to become recorded in the SQLiteFS DB and hence in the git repo state.

 ## Additions to the SQLiteFS Driver